 HARPOON radio system (AZO-90, FS-5000)

-had become operational and The Netherlands was the first country to
+had become available and The Netherlands was the first country to

 to have implemented a fully automated message handling system.

-In 1991, it was felt that the existing premises in Wassenaar,
+In 1991, it became evident that the existing premises in Wassenaar

 attracted too much attention.
 In December of that year the Dutch base

 station NEBAS was moved to a more convenient location at Fort de Bilt